-How to Make the Cutest Owl Stuffies.
+How to Sew the Cutest Owl Stuffies.
 An easy sew pattern perfect for the beginning sewer.
 Cute as Home Decor or toys!
 An Easy DIY Craft Tutorial Idea.

 Aren’t owls the cutest?!
-They have been my favorite animal for quite a while.
+They have been my favorite animal for quite some time.
 I even have several pieces of jewelry that are adorned with these cute little animals.

 To begin, sort your fabric scraps into piles of colors and patterns that coordinate well together.